 There is no single cause for the problems our community faces.
 There is no single solution.
 The opportunity for change lies in a collective view of our challenges and shared vision for solutions.

 Historically, United Way has been known as an umbrella agency that invested funding in nonprofit organizations who served our community.
 With changing times, and growing community need, this work was not enough.

 In our community...

-• Nearly 16 of every 100 children live in povertyzzz8
+• 20 out of every 100 children live in poverty*

 Individually, we are working hard to make a difference.
 Our businesses fulfill civic responsibility; our government shapes policy; our schools educate; our volunteers contribute time and talent; and our non-profits lend support to those facing adversity.
 Imagine the possibilities if we joined our efforts together.

 * Mid-Hudson Valley Community Profiles